Exactas y Naturales

-The researcher at the Institute of Research in Paleo biology and Geology of the National University of Río Negro (IIPG-CONICET, UNRN) Ignacio Cerda analyzed the bones of this new species to understand how it was growing in life: "Just as growth seasons can be observed in a tree, the bony cuts in Ingentia prima show that it had cyclical, seasonal growth, but what is striking is that the type of tissue that was deposited in the bones during these periods of growth is different from the other sauropods we knew so far. "
+The researcher at the Institute of Research in Paleo biology and Geology of the National University of Río Negro (IIPG-CONICET, UNRN) Ignacio Cerda analyzed the bones of this new species to understand how it had growed in life: "Just as growth seasons can be observed in a tree, the bony cuts in Ingentia prima show that it had cyclical, seasonal growth, but what is striking is that the type of tissue that was deposited in the bones during these periods of growth is different from the other sauropods we knew so far. "

 Cyclic growth was common among the primitive sauropodomorphs of the Triassic, but no other species exceeded three meters in length and three tons of body mass.
 "The difference is that the tissue formed in the rest of these sauropodomorphs did not have such a rapid deposition speed”, said Dr. Cerda, who also works at the Carlos Ameghino Provincial Museum in Cipolletti.